 On tour: 2017 – 2021

-Venue: Show suitable for huge open spaces and historical locations.
+Venue: This show is suitable for large open spaces and historic locations.

 Technics: Physical theatre / Dance / Machinery and Large moving objects

 Target: Any age bracket.
-Suitable to an international audience.
+Suitable for an international audience.

 Miscellaneous: Use of fireworks